bhattumang7/bhattumang7/_posts/2020-06-07-ProcMon-and-FileAccess.md

 Once you have got the error, come back to ProcMon and press "Ctrl+E" again to disable the event capture.

-At this step we have got the ProcMon log captured.
-Now comes the tricky part to co-relate the application error with the entries in event viewer.
+At this step, we have got the ProcMon log captured.
+Now comes the tricky part to co-relate the application error with the entries in ProcMon.